jj1bdx/avrhwrng/README.md

 For the tagged binary `v2rev1-20150925`:

-* FIPS 140-2 failure rate: ~0.0008 for ~138000 blocks
+* FIPS 140-2 failure rate: ~0.0008 (an example: 173 for 214992 blocks, tested by rngtest)
-* TestU01 Rabbit and Alphabit tests passed on 64Mbyte samples
+* TestU01 Rabbit and Alphabit tests passed in most cases (~95%) on 1Mbit
+  samples; 1432 failures detected out of 28700 tests (1 Rabbit, 6
+  Alphabit tests for each sample) performed on 4100 samples
 * Sampling rate: 2.875 us = ~347.8kHz
 * Output rate for v2rev1: ~10800bytes/sec = ~86.4kHz
 * Transfer rate from Arduino: 115200bps, 8-bit, no parity raw bytes

 ## Notes

-* The code is tested with avr-gcc 4.9.2 running on OS X 10.10.5.
+* The code is compiled with avr-gcc 4.9.2 running on OS X 10.10.5.
+Different compilers may generate different binaries.
 * This program is compatible with [optiboot bootloader](https://github.com/Optiboot/optiboot/).
 * PySerial required for the sample Python code.
 See <http://pythonhosted.org/pyserial/pyserial.html#installation>